 Sturm Ruger, the second-largest publicly traded U.S. firearms-maker by sales, and rival Smith & Wesson Holding Corp.
-(SWHC) are benefiting from the re-election of President Barack Obama and his push to tighten gun laws after an elementary school massacre in Newtown, Connecticut.
+(SWHC:US) are benefiting from the re-election of President Barack Obama and his push to tighten gun laws after an elementary school massacre in Newtown, Connecticut.
 Buyers have increased purchases amid concerns that such laws will curb availability.

 “People are willing to pay whatever it is at this point in time” to buy guns, Peter Zeuli, chief investment officer at Voorhees, New Jersey-based Philadelphia Investment Partners LLC, said in a telephone interview.
 Zeuli’s firm manages about $125 million, including Sturm Ruger stock.